Chivier/Chivier/README.md

 (Daily commit is gennerated by Obsidian Daily, I use Obsidian to keep diary.)

-(Also, Javascript in the statistic above is part of codes in Obsidian Plugins.
-Actually, I wrote FORTRAN the most at school.)
+(BTW, Javascript in the statistic above is part of codes in Obsidian Plugins.)